paramesh-md/APC-524_PeridynamicModel_CCM/README.md

 To run the python code, define problem using global_variables.py and run main.py.

-To compile the Fortran codes for block in tension and block under transverse loading, compile code with makefile using the command,
+To compile the Fortran codes for block in tension and longitudinal vibration of bar, compile code with makefile using the command,

 make PROG=Filename.